Stanley Matthews (judge): Early legal career

-Union officer
+Military service

-Matthews resigned as U.S. Attorney as the Civil War began, accepting a commission as lieutenant colonel with the 23rd Ohio Infantry regiment of the Union Army.
-His superior officer was future president Rutherford B. Hayes; future President William McKinley also served in the regiment.
-With the 23rd Ohio Regiment, Matthews fought at the battle of Carnifex Ferry.
-On October 26, 1861 he was appointed colonel of the 51st Ohio Infantry Regiment. and on April 11, 1862 he was nominated as brigadier general of U.S. Volunteers.
-However, the nomination was tabled and never confirmed.
-Nevertheless, Colonel Matthews commanded a brigade in the Army of the Ohio and later the Army of the Cumberland.
+At the outbreak of the American Civil War, Matthews resigned as U.S. Attorney and accepted a commission as lieutenant colonel with the 23rd Ohio Infantry Regiment of the Union Army.
+His superior officers included Colonel William S. Rosecrans and Major Rutherford B. Hayes, who would later become President of the United States.
+The regiment also included future President William McKinley, who served as a private and later rose to the rank of major.

+Matthews served with the 23rd Ohio Infantry during the early campaigns in West Virginia and fought at the Battle of Carnifex Ferry on September 10, 1861.
+But Matthews did not enjoy the respect of his troops, and within a year he resigned from the 23rd Ohio Infantry.

+After leaving the 23rd Ohio Infantry, Matthews was appointed colonel of the 51st Ohio Infantry Regiment in 1862.
+He commanded a brigade in the Army of the Ohio, which later became known as the Army of the Cumberland.

 State judge, lawyer and politician

-In 1863, after being elected a judge of the Superior Court of Cincinnati, Matthews resigned from the Union Army.
+In 1863, Matthews resigned from the Union Army and returned to Ohio, where he was elected judge of the Superior Court of Cincinnati.
 Two years later, he returned to private practice.
 During the post-war reconstruction era, Matthews represented the railroad industry.
 His clients included Jay Gould.

 He ran for the United States House of Representatives in 1876, but was defeated.
 Then, in early 1877, he represented Rutherford B. Hayes before the electoral commission that Congress created to resolve the disputed 1876 presidential election.
 That same year Matthews won a special election to the Senate to fill a vacancy created by the resignation of John Sherman.
 He did not seek reelection.